East Sussex SEND Strategy

 - supported parent carers to talk about what needs to happen to improve SEND services in East Sussex and how to do this

-- provided time and space for representatives from health practitioners and the local authority to listen to parent carer experiences, views, and ideas
+- provided time and space for representatives to listen to parent carer experiences, views, and ideas.
+This included health practitioners and the Local Authority

-The events highlighted valuable suggestions that fed directly into the SEND Strategy.
+The events highlighted valuable suggestions that fed into the SEND Strategy.

 Children and Young People events

-Workshops were held with young people from different youth groups, like the Young SEND Ambassadors.
+We held workshops with young people from different youth groups.
+This included the Young SEND Ambassadors.

-The young people created a statement that is used as a foundation for the Strategy:
+The young people created a statement that we use as a foundation for the Strategy:

 ‘All people who work with Children and Young People with SEND understand what matters to them, they listen to them and know how to help them be included and happy.
 This allows them to enjoy their education and make good academic, social and emotional progress to achieve their ambitions.’

-A series of events were held with school leaders to develop a shared understanding and vision about the priorities and how SEND Services can support best practice in school settings.
+A series of events were held with school leaders.
+This aimed to develop a shared understanding and vision about the priorities and how SEND Services can support best practice in school settings.

-In October 2022, a consultation (also known as a survey) was published so we could collect more comments and views.
+We published a consultation (also known as a survey) in October 2022.
+The aim of the survey was to collect more comments and views.
 The results of that consultation were considered ahead of the final version of the Strategy.

-Visit this websites' page on how to ‘Have Your Say’, which offers various ways in which your voice can be heard and contribute to the developments of various Education East Sussex services.
+Visit this websites' page on how to ‘Have Your Say’.
+This page offers various ways in which you can share your views and contribute to various Education East Sussex services.

-You can also visit the ‘You Said, We Did’ web page, which outlines how feedback has already shaped various services.
+You can also visit the ‘You Said, We Did’ web page.
+This page outlines how feedback has already shaped various services.